ed-kung/CSUN-Econ-433/labs/lab08/README.md

 	- Bonus: Add a fancy dotted line to the plot to show where the intervention occurred.
 You can do so by adding `geom_vline(xintercept=2015.5, linetype="dashed")` to your ggplot code

-2. Show that there are no differential pre-trends in the number of housing permits between cities that passed Airbnb regulations and those that didn't.
+2. Show that there are no differential pre-trends in the number of building permits between cities that passed Airbnb regulations and those that didn't.

-    - For this plot, label the X axis "Year" and the Y axis "log(Housing Permits)".
-The title should be "Log Housing Permits by Treatment/Control".
+    - For this plot, label the X axis "Year" and the Y axis "log(Building Permits)".
+The title should be "Log Building Permits by Treatment/Control".

 	- Bonus: Add a fancy dotted line as above.